 Bosman, L. (2004) The power of tradition: spolia in the architecture of St. Peter’s in the Vatican / Lex Bosman.
 Hilversum: Uitgeverij Verloren.

+Boudalis, G. (2023) On the edge: Endbands in the Bookibinging Traditions of the Eastern Mediterranean, Michigan: The Legacy Press, p.181

 Boyd, M. J. (2002).
 Middle Helladic and early Mycenaean mortuary practices in the southern and western Peloponnese.
 Oxford, Archaeopress.

 Boyer, M. (1959) Japanese export lacquers from the seventeenth century in the National Museum of Denmark.
 København: National Museum.